barrucadu/lookwhattheshoggothdraggedin.com/posts/roll-in-the-open.markdown

 ## When do we roll dice?

-So, a [glo:pc] wants to do something, and you're not in a situation where the rules dictate what to do.
+So, a [abbr:pc] wants to do something, and you're not in a situation where the rules dictate what to do.
 Before calling for a roll, ask
 yourself: **is the outcome in doubt?**

 ### The success of the action is in doubt

 Are there consequences for failure?
-If there aren't any, or if the [glo:pc] can just keep trying with no consequences, then it's not *really* in doubt: they can just succeed automatically.
+If there aren't any, or if the [abbr:pc] can just keep trying with no consequences, then it's not *really* in doubt: they can just succeed automatically.

 It's the combination of challenge and potential consequence which